This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is mitral regurgitation diagnosed?

 Your healthcare provider will examine you and listen to your heart.
-Tell him if you have heart problems or take medicines to help you lose weight.
 You may need any of the following:

 - An EKG test records the electrical activity of your heart.
 It is used to check for an abnormal heart rhythm caused by mitral regurgitation.